COVID-19 Variants in Ohio

 Will I find out if I have a specific variant?

 No. When someone receives a positive COVID-19 test, they don’t find out which variant they might be infected with – just whether or not they have COVID-19.
 Sequencing is later conducted, when possible, for the purpose of better understanding trends and to see what the state is experiencing in terms of variant presence for the entire population.

 Should I do anything differently because of a specific variant?

 You should use preventive measures to protect yourself.
 Most importantly, choose to get a COVID-19 vaccine, which can prevent you from getting severe COVID-19 resulting in hospitalization or death.
 In addition, practicing layered prevention methods will add protection – like choosing to wear a mask, maintaining distance from others, and practicing good hand hygiene.

 When was this data last updated?

-The data on this dashboard is updated weekly on Monday.
+The data on this dashboard is updated weekly.
 However, it takes a minimum of three to four weeks from the time a sample is collected until sequencing results are available.
 The graphs on the chart below show the most recent data for two-week periods ending on the date listed.